Need help? Our experts are ready to find the solution you need.

 - Karshi, Uzbekistan

 The Civil Reserve Air Fleet (CRAF) program is a National Emergency Preparedness Program designed to augment airlift capability for the Department of Defense, and is instrumental in meeting national security interests and contingency requirements.
-Lynden Air Cargo participates in the CRAF program.
+Lynden Air Cargo participates in the CRAF program and has years of experience transporting cargo for the Department of Defense.

 A Commercial Airlift Review Board (CARB) Certified Air Carrier must be Federal Aviation Regulation (FAR) Part 135 or 121 certified and have 12 months of continued service equivalent to the service sought by the Department of Defense (DOD).
 In order to be CARB certified, a carrier must maintain quality programs and business practices that abide by enhanced safety, operational, and maintenance standards.
 The DOD has established a set of air carrier quality and safety requirements that reflect the type of programs and practices the DOD seeks from air carriers or operators airlifting DOD resources.
 Lynden Air Cargo is a CARB Certified Air Carrier.